 According to the Food Allergy Website, the mission of the Teal Pumpkin Project is to:

 - Provide non-food treats for trick-or-treaters.
-Check out the ideas in the link.
-You don’t have to pass out toothbrushes – it can still be fun!
+You don’t have to pass out toothbrushes – it can still be fun.
+Ideas are limitless.

 - Put a teal pumpkin in front of your house to indicate to trick-or-treaters that you have allergy safe treats.